dtgoitia/alai/README.md

     ```
 10. Log out (`Ctrl` + `D`) and log in as the user.

+### Setup WiFi

+Installing the `base` group of packages installs `netctl` to handle the network connections.
+I will use the `networkmanager` package, which should be installed by the installation scripts.
+There is no need to uninstall `netctl` as it's very small (95KB).

+The script will also automatically disable `netctl` and enable `NetworkManager` services.
+From then on, you can communicate with the `NetworkManager` service via the `nmcli` CLI client.
+This client is enough to manage and connect to WiFi networks.

 ### Setup XMonad

 1. Install required packages: